A confidential space to explore the thoughts, feelings and challenges in your life.

 One to one counselling can empower you to face challenging life hurdles in the knowledge that you are not alone.
 It can offer an important lifeline and can change lives for the better.

-Couples Counselling
+Couples Therapy

 I aim to facilitate an understanding of the conflict and explore what your hopes are.
 You may want to be more equipped to use your voice and ask for what you need or to hear what may be going on for your partner, it can be helpful to identify what is causing the relationship difficulties.
 Some couples will have different views to these questions, so honesty can be an important part of the process.